Skip to content

 For all subsequent builds the code will be sourced from the new branch you selected and all commits to this branch will cause the environment to rebuild.

-Creating an Atlas Blueprint Fails
+Creating a Blueprint Fails

 1. If you selected to create a repository within a supported repository hosting service provider’s (GitHub, GitLab or Bitbucket) organisation (called ‘namespace’ for Bitbucket), make sure the user you’re authenticated as has enough permissions to create new repositories in this organisation/ namespace.